UEFA Euro 2020 qualifying play-offs: Schedule

 The semi-finals took place on 8 October 2020, while the final matches took place on 12 November 2020.
 The semi-final and potential final hosts had until 20 December 2019 to confirm their venue.

 The initial fixture list was published by UEFA on 22 November 2019 following the draw.
 Originally, the semi-finals were scheduled to take place on 26 March 2020, while the final matches would take place five days later on 31 March.
 However, the play-offs were postponed by UEFA on 17 March 2020 due to the COVID-19 pandemic in Europe.
 Afterwards, UEFA tentatively scheduled for the matches to take place on 4 and 9 June 2020.
 However, the play-offs were later postponed indefinitely by UEFA on 1 April 2020.
 The scheduling of the play-offs was reviewed by the UEFA Executive Committee during their meeting on 17 June 2020.
 At the meeting, UEFA decided to stage the play-offs in October and November 2020.
-To facilitate this, an additional matchday was added to both international windows, allowing for triple-headers to be played in order to complete the league phase of the 2020–21 UEFA Nations League as scheduled.
+To facilitate this, an additional matchday was added to both international windows, allowing for triple-headers to be played to complete the league phase of the 2020–21 UEFA Nations League as scheduled.
 The changes to the International Match Calendar for October and November 2020 were approved by the FIFA Council on 25 June 2020.

 Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).
 Kick-off times were generally 20:45, with some exceptions at 18:00 based on the local time zone.

 Path A

 The winner of Path A, Hungary, entered Group F in the final tournament.
-If Romania had won Path A, they would have instead entered Group C.
+If Romania had won Path A, they would have entered Group C instead.